 Published by Jan Höglund

-Jan Höglund has over 35 years experience in different roles as software developer, project manager, line manager, consultant, and researcher.
-This is his personal blog.
-A common theme is his search for better ways of working together.
+Jan Höglund has over 35 years of experience in different roles as software developer, project manager, line manager, consultant, and researcher.
+This is his personal blog where he shares his reading, book reviews, and learning.
 View more posts